-We develop and apply efficient implementations of advanced Bayesian statistical tools and modelling approaches to analyse epidemiological and medical trial data sets, with emphasis on high-dimensional ones.
-Clinical outcomes can take the form of event times, treatment response, or disease severity.
+We develop and apply advanced Bayesian statistical inference tools and modelling approaches to analyse epidemiological and medical trial data sets, with emphasis on high-dimensionality and latent heterogeneity.
 Our methods can detect and map latent association or base hazard rate heterogeneity, correct survival analysis regression outcomes for overfitting, and optimise covariate selections.
-This enables objective data-driven stratification and reproducible outcome prediction, and leads to optimized individual risk scores and treatment response scores.
+This enables objective data-driven stratification and more reproducible outcome prediction, and leads to optimized individual risk scores and treatment response scores.

-Our research is carried out and applied to medical data in partnerships with teams in several UK and international universities and medical centres, mainly within the EU, Japan, and the USA.
-While our focus is on fundamental methodological innovation, our research themes, summarised below, are strictly driven by the needs of modern personalised (or 'precision') medicine.
+Our research is carried out and applied to medical data in partnerships with teams in several international universities and medical centres.
+While our focus is on methodological innovation, our research themes are strictly driven by the needs of modern personalised (or 'precision') medicine.

 Bayesian latent class analysis of complex epidemiological data describing heterogeneous cohorts, with either time-to-event or ordinal class outcome variables